OSMLatam/OSM-Notes-Ingestion/README.md

 You can start looking for help by reading the README.md files.
 Also, you run the scripts with -h or --help.
+There are few Github wiki pages with interesting information.
 You can even take a look at the code, which is highly documented.
 Finally, you can create an issue or contact the author.